jss367/blog/_posts/2016-06-28-things-i-was-wrong-about.md

-Thingsi was wrong about: Alvin toffler in book future shock 1970 said because if information overload we would over simplify the world as it got more complex and just confirm our biases
+Things I was wrong about: Alvin toffler in book future shock 1970 said because if information overload we would over simplify the world as it got more complex and just confirm our biases